-To request a preauthorization Member or Member's provider must call the Preauthorization phone number provided on the website.
+To request a preauthorization Member or Member's provider must call the Preauthorization phone number provided on the back of the ID Card.
 Preauthorization does not guarantee that services/supplies/medications Member receives are Covered Medical Expenses or that those medical expenses will be paid.